 The University of Ulster’s department of Hospitality and Tourism Management visit the department regularly to speak to sixth form pupils studying GCE AS Home Economics about the undergraduate courses which follow on from a study of A’ level Home Economics.

 Annually pupils are invited to attend one day courses at CAFRE Loughry College Campus in Cookstown to learn about the further and higher education courses offered by this College.

 Regular speakers to the Home Economics department include representatives from the Belfast City Council Environmental Health department and the Trading Standards Service who are able to give pupils an insight into the work of these professionals who work in food and consumer safety.

-Cookery demonstrations are also regularly incorporated into the Home Economics teaching programmes; in the past these have included demonstrations of specific culinary skills by local chefs or food demonstrations to illustrate specific topic areas in the GCSE specification.
-This year the Livestock and Meat Commission will demonstrate a range of dishes which meet the nutritional needs of adolescents to support the delivery of the CCEA GCSE specification to the Year 11 pupils.
+Cookery demonstrations are also regularly incorporated into the Home Economics teaching programmes; in the past these have included demonstrations of specific culinary skills by local chefs or food demonstrations to illustrate specific topic areas in the GCSE specification, including the Livestock and Meat Commission.

 The study of Home Economics has allowed many of our former pupils to go on to careers in the field of education as well as to careers in the food industry, hospitality industry and the caring professions.